Vladimir Nabokov: October Revolution

-University of Cambridge
+London and Cambridge

 After the withdrawal of the German Army in November 1918 and the defeat of the White Army in early 1919, the Nabokovs sought exile in western Europe, along with other Russian refugees.
-They settled briefly in England, where Nabokov gained admittance to the University of Cambridge, where he attended Trinity College and studied zoology and later Slavic and Romance languages.
+They settled initially in London, where they rented apartments in South Kensington and then Chelsea in 1919–20.
+Nabokov gained admittance to the University of Cambridge, where he attended Trinity College and studied zoology and later Slavic and Romance languages.
 His examination results on the first part of the Tripos exam, taken at the end of his second year, were a starred first.
-He took the second part of the exam in his fourth year just after his father's death, and feared he might fail it.
-But his exam was marked second-class.
+He took the second part of the exam in his fourth year just after his father's death, and feared he might fail it, though his exam was marked second-class.
 His final examination result also ranked second-class, and his BA was conferred in 1922.
-Nabokov later drew on his Cambridge experiences to write several works, including the novels Glory and The Real Life of Sebastian Knight.
+Nabokov later drew on his Cambridge and London experiences in several works, including the novels Glory and The Real Life of Sebastian Knight.

 At Cambridge, one journalist wrote in 2014, "the coats-of-arms on the windows of his room protected him from the cold and from the melancholy over the recent loss of his country.
 It was in this city, in his moments of solitude, accompanied by King Lear, Le Morte d'Arthur, The Strange Case of Dr. Jekyll and Mr. Hyde or Ulysses, that Nabokov made the firm decision to become a Russian writer."